BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 Selecting an entry in the Data Set List will show the file input fields for that data set.

-There is a special entry called **Common Files**.
+There is a special entry called **Common Files** that can be added using the **Add...** button.
 Files entered on this panel will be included in all the data sets.

-As of EnrichmentMap 3.0 there is no limit on the number of data sets that can be entered.
+There is no limit on the number of data sets that can be entered.
 However in practice adding more data sets increases the size and complexity of the resulting network.

-.. |plus_button| image:: images/create_dialog/plus_button.png
-   :width: 25px

-.. |folder_button| image:: images/create_dialog/folder_button.png
+.. |add_button| image:: images/quicktour/icon_add.png
-   :width: 25px
+   :width: 60px

 .. |trash_button| image:: images/create_dialog/trash_button.png
    :width: 25px